Q: Does the City give out free sand or salt?

-Q: What do I do with my trash and recycling when the snow mounds get so high?
+Q: What do I do with my trash and recycling when the snow mounds get too high?

 Q: Who do I contact when the storm sewer is plugged with ice?

 During winter, conditions for driving require a driver to pay attention to the changing weather conditions.
-For instance, you may have to slow down a bit when approaching intersections that have snow mounds higher than normal; making it more difficult to see pedestrians.
+For instance, you may have to slow down a bit when approaching intersections that have snow mounds higher than normal, making it more difficult to see pedestrians.

 Also, “black ice” can develop on seemingly quiet weather days where no snow or drizzle is falling.
-Drivers need to be wary of these conditions.
-Just a little extra attention to the conditions may prevent an accident.
-Be sure to give the plows room.
+Drivers need to be wary of these conditions; a little extra attention to the conditions may prevent an accident.

 Q: Is this information available in other languages?

 Yes, the city’s website provides a Google Translate button at the top of every web page.
-The snow emergency information is available in 14 languages.
-On the city’s snow plowing information page, on the left side of the webpage you will see “Multi-Lingual Snow Emergency Information“
+Click here to find Snow Emergency information in 14 languages